Autoproof/contract/sources/output/autoproof_Autoproof.md

 40368: Contract stopped
 41504: Can't update without a claim
 44565: Only the exclusive rights have access
-46455: Document data can be declared only once
-48674: Only Autoproof is allowed to set the document data
 48939: Only parent contract can set the commissions
 50544: Only exclusive rights owner or author of the claim can cancel
 53296: Contract not stopped